Welcome to today's edition of the Rush 24-7 podcast.

 It's great to talk to you.

-Well, what I wanted to say was I I've been living in North Carolina my entire life, and I feel that the real problem here goes back to what you've been telling us the whole time about Shelby Steele and White Guilt.
+Well, what I wanted to say was, I've been living in North Carolina my entire life, and I feel that the real problem here goes back to what you've been telling us the whole time about Shelby Steele and white guilt.

-Um, there's no question that there's some white guilt involved here, but I you talking about average citizens?
+Well, there's no question that there's some white guilt involved here, but you talking about average citizens?

 That has nothing to do with white guilt.

-I mean, they they have some white guilt, obviously.
+I mean, they have some white guilt, obviously.

 They want everybody else to make them.

-And when you get to a minority woman and a and a and a weird elitist sport like lacrosse, where the players come from the Northeast, why you've got the template.
+And when you get to a minority woman and a weird elitist sport like lacrosse, where the players come from the Northeast, why you've got the temple.

 Rich white guys, poor struggling single mother doing the pole dances here while naked, according to the Reverend Jackson.